certae/django-softmachine/README.md

 Inside the tag <VirtualHost *:80>
 insert those lines:
 	`Alias /static/admin/ /usr/local/lib/python2.7/dist-packages/django/contrib/admin/static/admin/`
-	`WSGIScriptAlias / /home/SitePrototypeur/ProtoExt/src/prototypeur.wsgi`
+	`WSGIScriptAlias / /var/www/prototypeur/ProtoExt/src/ProtoExt/prototypeur.wsgi`

 We are almost there, go to the home folder:
-`cd /home`
+`cd /var/www/`
-create a new SitePrototypeur directory
+create a new prototypeur directory
-`mkdir SitePrototypeur`
+`mkdir prototypeur`
-and extract the ProtoExt-master.zip (downloaded from https://github.com/victorette/ProtoExt) code inside the SitePrototypeur folder, rename the new folder to ProtoExt.
+and extract the ProtoExt-master.zip (downloaded from https://github.com/victorette/ProtoExt) code inside the prototypeur folder, rename the new folder to ProtoExt.
 Go to the new folder and make sure that `settings.py` is following the security remarks mentioned above.
 The App won't work is this file is configured improperly.

-Download Ext JS from [Sencha.com](http://www.sencha.com/products/extjs/download/), extract it in `/home/SitePrototypeur/ProtoExt/static` and rename the extracted folder to **extjs**.
+Download Ext JS from [Sencha.com](http://www.sencha.com/products/extjs/download/), extract it in `/var/www/prototypeur/ProtoExt/static` and rename the extracted folder to **extjs**.
 Synchronize the database:
 `python src/manage.py syncdb`